priestc/giotto/docs/tutorial.rst

 Using Mocks
 -----------

-On the GiottoProgram object, add a ``model_mock`` object to the list along with the model.
+On the Program object, add a ``model_mock`` object to the list along with the model.
 A model mock is an object that gets returned in lieu of executing the model function.
 This object should be the same form as what the model returns::

     manifest = ProgramManifest({
-        'multiply': GiottoProgram(
+        'multiply': Program(
             controllers=('http-get', 'cmd', 'irc'),
             model=[multiply, {'x': 10, 'y': 10, 'product': 100}],
             view=ColoredMultiplyView,